nsbajaj/BTS630_Project/README.md

 NOTE: The product page will have all the settings to finalize marketplace listing.
 Verified purchasers will be able to give a product review on the purchased item, so that it helps the other customers to understand it better.

-## Description of Prototype to be delivered in BTS630
+## List of tasks to be delivered in BTS630
 Below are the prototypes we plan to deliver through four iterations:
 1. Admin will be able to suspend user accounts.
 2. Admin will be able to add product(s).